-T2transfer is an exclusive Airport transfer company in Paris who provide private taxi and ( group ) shuttle transfer to and from all the above Paris Airports to the city centre, train stations and also to Disney Land Paris
+T2transfer is an airport transfer company in Paris who does private taxi and ( group ) shuttle transfers to and from all the above Paris Airports to the city centre, train stations and to Disney Land Paris

-On top of that they offer Free Baby Seats/Booster Seats and Luggage Free of charge.
+A great thing at T2Transfer and Top Paris Transfer for travelling family’s is that they offer Free Baby Seats/Booster Seats and extra Luggage Free of charge.